Code-dot-mil/code.mil/implementation-guide.md

 These are just some examples of mature software.
 If there is other evidence of the maturity or quality of software, a PD should feel free to use it when describing the impact of the software.
-Supervisors MUST consider improvements in software engineering when considering the impact of software.
+Supervisors must consider improvements in software engineering when considering the impact of software.

 # Contributor license agreement (CLA)